TelegramTools/TLImporter/README.md

 You can't use Secret Mode if one of the sides is still using the binaries: I'm the only holder of the encryption key, so it's more difficult for malicious people to compromise them.
 If you want to use the *Secret Mode*, you must build both TLImporter and TLSecret from sources using the same password for it to work.
+You can specify the password used for encryption/decryption in the ``password`` variable.

 ## Credits